Medicinal cannabis products: overview of regulation

 Facilitating access to medicinal cannabis

-On 1 November 2016, medicinal cannabis becomes a controlled drug in the Poisons Standard.
+Medicinal cannabis became a controlled drug in the Poisons Standard on 1 November 2016.
 As a result of this change, medicinal cannabis can be prescribed under the provisions of a controlled drug (Schedule 8) of the Poisons Standard.
 However, whether medicinal cannabis can be prescribed in a particular jurisdiction depends on whether the state or territory has adopted the change.

 Check the website of your state or territory health department to find out whether medicinal cannabis products are allowed in your state or territory.